The University of Chicago

 Along with offering specialized training experiences, we also believe that the internship year should be focused on the broadening and further development of an intern's general clinical psychology skills.
 To facilitate this objective, interns are required to spend approximately 50% of their time conducting evaluations and providing brief and longer-term individual psychotherapy with outpatients, under the supervision of departmental faculty.
 This requirement encourages interns to develop competence in providing empirically supported treatment through work with supervisors representing various orientations, including developmental, systems, cognitive-behavioral, psychodynamic, dialectical, and interpersonal models.

 In addition to developing broad competencies across the major areas of clinical psychology, interns’ professional development is emphasized.
 Interns are assigned a primary mentor who will help guide them in making rotation choices, monitoring their progress through the program, and assisting with career development and decision-making about the transition from graduate trainee to professional psychologist.
 Interns attend didactic seminars conducted by senior and junior faculty members addressing their developmental and professional needs.
-Seminars focus on issues such as creating an effective job talk, finding a postdoctoral fellowship, providing supervision, attaining that “elusive” K-award or R01, and balancing family and career, among other pertinent concerns.
+Seminars focus on issues such as updating your CV, creating an effective job talk, finding a postdoctoral fellowship, providing supervision, attaining that “elusive” K-award or R01, and balancing family and career, among other pertinent concerns.

 Ultimately, our focus as a faculty is on assisting interns’ development as clinical scientists, through generalized training, specialty rotations, didactics, and research opportunities.
 Interns interact with various supervisors from diverse backgrounds and orientations, and develop the communication skills, expertise, and confidence required to provide expert feedback to patients, families, and physicians, and to share their knowledge in lectures and more formally, in peer-reviewed venues.
 Given these goals, we believe we have developed an enriching, exciting, and challenging program.
 We hope that this description sparks your interest and that you will continue to carefully read our brochure and choose to apply.